GNN-Enabled Robust Hybrid Beamforming with Score-Based CSI Generation and Denoising: Introduction

 \end{itemize}

-The remainder of this paper is organized as follows: Section II provides a review of related works on GNNs, generative models, and robustness-enhancing techniques for wireless communications.
-Section III introduces the system model, the sum-rate HBF problem as well as its corresponding graph optimization formulation, and the imperfect CSI setting.
+The remainder of this paper is organized as follows: Section II reviews related works on GNNs, generative models, and robustness-enhancing techniques for wireless communications.
+Section III introduces the system model, the sum-rate HBF problem as well as its graph optimization formulation, and the imperfect CSI setting.
 Section IV presents the proposed HMGAT for sum-rate HBF design.
 Section V describes the score-based CSI generation framework and the BERT-based NCSN.
 Section VI details the DSN and DeBERT for CSI denoising.
 Section VII provides extensive numerical results and analysis.
 Finally, Section VIII concludes the paper.